jversoza/MTEC2002/index.markdown

 ---
 Overview
 ====
 This class will cover basic to intermediate programming concepts using Python.
-In addition, libraries focused on web development, machine learning, gaming, and other emerging media will be introduced as examples of practical applications of Python.
+In addition, libraries focused on web development, machine learning, gaming, and other emerging media will be introduced as examples of practical applications.
 The semester will be broken down into three main sections:

 * Weeks 1-8: Programming Foundations and Introduction to Python
 * Weeks 8-12: Python libraries